-Good Availability – Due to popularity and established foothold in the market, they are widely available to buy online and in most retailers.
-Almost every showroom you attend will have the widest selection of spring as opposed to any other types.
-However, in our opinion the best place for buying a mattress is online as they are usually far cheaper than from a showroom.
+Due to their popularity and established foothold in the market, they are widely available to buy online and in most retailers.
+Almost every showroom you attend will have the most extensive selection of spring as opposed to any other type.
+However, in our opinion, the best place for buying a mattress is online as they are usually far cheaper than from a showroom.

-Established Product – As they have been around the longest, many people tend to stick with what they know.
-The spring mattress is well known across the globe and has been suffice for many over the past century.
+As they have been around the longest, many people tend to stick with what they know.
+The spring mattress is well known across the globe and has been sufficing for centuries.

-Cheap Mattress– They are usually cheaper in comparison to other types of similar sizes; there is also varied price range available from as low as $150 to $10,000+, so something there for everyone.
-Infact, 70% of people we surveyed shows that the most common reason for popularity is because of the low price and readily available abundant choice.
+They are usually less expensive in comparison to other types of similar sizes; there is also varied price range available from as low as $150 to $10,000+, so something there for everyone.
+In fact, 70% of people we surveyed shows that the most common reason for the popularity is because of the low price and readily available abundant choice.

-Varying Firmness – Like the latex or memory foam you can find these available in different firmness levels to suit your preference.
+Like the latex or memory foam, you can find these available in different firmness levels to suit your preference.
 If you ever see a figure for the coil gauge, that’s what defines the firmness; a lower coil gauge means firm, whereas a higher coil gauge means soft.

-Reduced Longevity – Innerspring mattresses tend to have a shorter life span compared to other types.
-The average or cheap priced should probably be changed every 5 years, and maybe 6 years at a push for a better quality pocket sprung.
-A memory foam mattress can last upto 8 years, and a latex can last even longer, usually upto approx 10 years.
+Innerspring mattresses tend to have a shorter lifespan compared to other types.
+The average or cheap priced should probably be replaced every five years, and maybe six years at a push for a better quality pocket sprung.
+A memory foam mattress can last up to 8 years, and a latex variant can last even longer, usually up to approx ten years.

-Prone To Sagging – The comparatively reduced durability and longevity is often due to sagging.
-A sagging mattress is basically when depression occurs in the surface and creates unevenness or body impressions, which in turn reduces the comfort and support it once provided.
+The comparatively reduced durability and longevity are often due to sagging.
+A sagging mattress is when depression occurs in the surface and creates unevenness or body impressions, which in turn reduces the comfort and support it once provided.

-One-Sided – Most older double sided mattresses were flippable, however, this is less common in recent times which means to combat sagging issues most now unfortunately are non-flippable.
+Most older double-sided mattresses were flippable; however, this is less common in recent times which means to combat sagging issues most now, unfortunately, are non-flippable.
 Nowadays because of the way they’re built of different layers it makes it almost impossible to flip.
-For example, a common design may consist of a spring base and a latex foam top layer.
+For example, a typical design may consist of a spring base and a latex foam top layer.
 If flipped, the latex will not be suited as a base and nor will the spring be suited as a top layer.

-Noise Levels – Due to the steel inner structure, after some years you may end up with a squeaky mattress.
-Although it can take a number of years to reach this state, it can be very annoying for you or your partner.
-If you have a double sided mattress there is the option of flipping, however if it’s one sided then you’ll have no choice but to put up with the noise or seek replacement.
+Due to the steel inner structure, after some years you may end up with a squeaky mattress.
+Although it can take some years to reach this state, it can be very annoying for you or your partner.
+If you have a double-sided mattress, there is the option of flipping.
+However, if it’s one-sided, then you’ll have no choice but to put up with the noise or seek a replacement.

-Motion Isolation – Unlike with memory foam and latex, there is less motion isolation, so not recommended for people who share a bed with someone who moves around a lot at night.
-There is the pocket sprung mattress which on the other hand is good for motion isolation due to the hundreds of individually acting springs, but in general the open, offset and continuous coil are not as good.
+Unlike with memory foam and latex, there is less motion isolation, so not recommended for people who share a bed with someone who moves around a lot at night.
+There is the pocket sprung mattress which on the other hand is suitable for motion isolation due to the hundreds of individually acting springs, but in general the open, offset, and continuous coil are not as good.